hu3agency/ep0_daoTeaching/README.md

-polymathProcess is an open-source protocol for developing self-soverign subcultures.
+polymathProcess is an open-source protocol for encoding self-soverign subcultures.